 We favor increased, accurate reporting by states for NICS reliability.

 States should be provided with incentives to increase accurate reporting.
-Additionally, certain federal programs can and should share information with one another on items such as mental health state (Social Security Disability, for instance) and federal drug testing results.
+Additionally, certain federal programs can and should share information with one another on items such as mental health state, military discharges and possibly federal drug testing results.
 There also needs to be an appeal process for items innaccurately or inappropriately persisted into the records of individuals.

 We are in favor of mandatory safety testing as a condition of licensing for CCW